kyleu/npn.dev/doc/features.md

 # Features

-- Allows you to exercise HTTP servers and APIs using a simple and fast modern UI
+- Allows you to exercise HTTP servers and services using a simple and fast modern UI
 - Supports all HTTP features, a novel preview system, and importing data from Postman, OpenAPI, and Paw
 - Available to <a class="body-l" href="/download">download</a> for a dozen platforms
 - <a class="body-l" href="https://github.com/kyleu/npn">Open source</a>, completely free and unrestricted